A good example of Biblical faith is Moses — a man who learned to walk by faith.

 One step that was an essential factor to Moses’ endurance, and walk of faith, is — he forsook Egypt (Hebrews 11:27)!
 Forsaking Egypt is such an important subject that we discussed it at length in A Way That Seems Right: Avoiding the Strong Delusion.
 [If you have not read that article, I encourage you to read it as it gives us some practical steps to forsaking Egypt.]

-It is the choices Moses made, the actions/the steps he took, that revealed Moses’ faith in Yahuwah!
-His endurance was steadfast because of his faithful obedience to Father’s Words.
+The choices that Moses made, the actions/the steps he took, revealed Moses’ faith in Yahuwah!
+Moses’ endurance was steadfast because of his faithful obedience to Father’s Words.
 Moses kept his spiritual ‘eyes’ on the One who is invisible!

 We too will endure and walk faith-FULLY when we, by our actions, choose to trust Father and faithfully obey Father’s WORDS — this is walking by faith, not by sight: